sprucelabsai/developer.spruce.ai/stores/index.md

 # Stores
-A place to store your data, agnostic to any database (ok, only mongodb support for now, but more coming based on needs).
+A place to store your data, agnostic to any database.
 ****
 ```bash
 # Creating your new store